cnrrobertson/nuiterm.nvim/README.md

     - [ ] Display results inline with `nui.text` and `nui.line`
   - [ ] If editing a remote file (either via scp or with fuse), option to open repl on remote machine
 - [ ] Display additional terminal info in terminal menu
+- [ ] Add ability to open buffer connected to terminal in a specific window (maybe number, or left, right, top, bottom, etc?)
+- [ ] Add ability to "pin" terminal (don't close when toggling others)